 Specialists are also referred to as subject matter experts or SMEs.
 They possess substantive field experience and body of knowledge and are considered an authority on a specific skill.
 There can be several such specialists on the same team, each familiar with their competence sphere.
 For instance, machine learning engineers, which everyone on the team can’t claim to be.

-Such teams are crucial for high-impact, high-returns projects.
+Such teams are crucial for high-impact, high-return projects.
 However, such projects don’t surface as regularly as strategic projects.
 As a result, such specialists end up on the bench because they would be overqualified for regular work, which leaves you with an overhead.
 The specialist team structure is advisable only for experienced firms that deal with unconstrained projects.
 This is because the projects these skills are pulled into needn’t necessarily yield results within the budget and on time as you would expect it to.
 In fact, according to an Abakus principal engineer, 70% of projects with specialist agile team structure end up missing targets anyway.

 A transitioning agile team structure follows hybridity, with a team of both generalists and specialists.
 It lets your team decide on an agile method to follow and move ahead with.